nirmata/kyverno-notation-aws/README.md

 In a shared cluster, each team may have different signatures and trust policies.
 To support such use cases, the extension allows configuring multiple [trust policies](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-policy) and [trust stores](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-store) as Kubernetes custom resources.

 The extension service allows specifying what trust policy they want to use for verification thus enabling multi tenancy.
-Mutliple teams can share one cluster and have different trust policies seperate from each other.
+Multiple teams can share one cluster and have different trust policies separate from each other.
 To specify the trust policy to use, we can pass the `trustPolicy` variable in the request.
 ```yaml
  - key: trustPolicy